brainstormforce/bb-bootstrap-cards/README.md

 ## Changelog ##

 ### 1.1.1 ###
-* Update: Added option to apply link on photo.
+* Update: Added option to apply link on the photo.

 ### 1.1.0 ###
 * New: Beaver Themer support for field connections.